cujojs/wire/docs/concepts.md

 * `helloWired` - an AMD module with module id `app/HelloWired`.
 In this case the module is a constructor function, which wire.js will use to create an object instance.
 * `plugins` - an Array containing one AMD module to load.
 This module happens to be a wire.js plugin for referencing DOM nodes--read more on referencing below and in the [References](#references) section.

-### References
+### Referencing other components

-The wire spec also contains two *references* using [JSON Referencing](http://www.sitepen.com/blog/2008/06/17/json-referencing-in-dojo/)*-like* syntax.
+The wire spec also contains two [references](#references) using simplified JSON Referencing syntax.
 The first references a DOM Node by id:

 ```javascript
 { $ref: 'dom!hello' }